 CEI aims to work for the benefit of the poor and the underprivileged, providing opportunities for educational advancement, support for health services and health improvement and also investing in projects which relieve poverty.
 To achieve these aims CEI is committed to:

-· implement appropriate education programmes and projects;
+· implementing appropriate education programmes and projects;

-· invest in poverty alleviation projects.
+· investing in poverty alleviation projects.